Alliance Historic Model Farm - 2023

 The Four Gardens

 Dedicated to the crops and methods grown by the settlers of Alliance in 1882.
 Common produce were sweet potatoes, blackberries, grapes, watermelon and more.

 We are growing varieties of vegetables that are integral to the Passover seder meal as celebrated in the countries and traditions of the Alliance settlers and their patrons.
 Horseradish is common for maror, the bitter herb.
 Parsley is used for karpas here in America, but in Germany it is common to use radishes.

 Herbs and spices for healing and Jewish rituals.
 The fragrant spices are called besamim in Hebrew.
 Lemon balm and shiso mint are two herbs that grow wild here in Alliance NJ.

 A tribute to the little known history of tobacco in Alliance.
 The settlers built a cigar factory at the corner of Gershal and Eppinger Aves and called it "Castle Garden" for the immigration station in Battery Park Manhattan where they arrived in the United States in 1881.
 And Alliance leader Moses Bayuk's sons Max, Meyer and Sam founded Bayuk Brothers Cigar Company in Philadelphia at the turn of the century.

 Heard it through the grapevine

-We experimented with a raised Hugelkultur garden bed in our cold-frames in 2020-21.
-We grew some impressive tomatoes, yellow zuccini, mint and parsley.
-We will definitely incorporate this method into a portion of our Alliance Historic Model Farm.
+We first experimented with a raised Hugelkultur garden bed in our cold-frames in 2020-21, and had great success in 2022.
+We grew tobacco, strawberries, horseradish and a variety of herbs.